-Graduate degrees offered include the Master of Science and Master of Science (Option for Teachers) degrees.
+Graduate degrees offered include the Master of Science, Master of Science (Option for Teachers), and Master of Science (Concentration in Applied Statistics).
 Additionally, qualified students may be authorized to pursue the Ph.D. in mathematics in areas where a program has been arranged with Purdue, West Lafayette.